km-aung560/cp3402_learning_journal/week7.md

 ## Learning Activities and Resources

 This week I learned PHP programming for database and CMS development aspects.
-As I already learned basic PHP syntax and conventions in the past few weeks, I was prepared to practice more advanced aspects of PHP for CMS development.
-An important piece of advice from my tutor is to determine the minimum amount of content to learn in order to succeed.
+As I already learned basic PHP syntax and conventions in the past few weeks, I was prepared to practice more advanced aspects of PHP for development.
+An important piece of advice from my tutor is to determine the minimum amount of learning to succeed.

-This LinkedIn course is 5 hours long but I avoid doing all of it by choosing the most important topics for my project; *Building Forms*, *My SQL Basics* and *Using PHP to Access MySQL*. https://www.linkedin.com/learning/php-with-mysql-essential-training-1-the-basics/blueprint-the-application-14191290
+This LinkedIn course is 5 hours long including topics I already learnt.
+I only do the most important topics for the project; *Building Forms*, *My SQL Basics*, *PHP to Access MySQL* and *CRUD with PHP*. https://www.linkedin.com/learning/php-with-mysql-essential-training-1-the-basics/blueprint-the-application-14191290

-## Estimated Hours
+## Estimated Hours - 3 hours

+I spent around *2 hours* on LinkedIn videos, plus *1 hour* improving my PHP skills.
+Group work time is not included.

 ## Content Insights

 ## Career/Employability/Learning Insights

-It is important to not waste time learning unnessesary content as it may not build towards success I believe this would be beneficial for learning
-Many subjects can be very broad
+It is important to not waste time learning unnessesary content as it may not be useful for a particular goal.
+Many subjects are very broad and it is easy to get distracted from the important things.
+From this experience, I have better awareness and control over my own learning and this will help me in my career path.